 Prices in Kalkan for British buyers are now hitting £500k - £700k range.
 In 2014 we have overseen three sales to British nationals in Kalkan over £850,000 for panoramic sea view villas.
 These are prices you would not see in Kalkan even 2 years ago; there is certainly a high upward trend in terms of real estate growth and value.

 Fethiye – Another region to keep an eye on is Ovacik area in Fethiye, which is coming up in profile fast.
 Ovacik used to be a holiday-home only market yet that’s changing now.
 People are buying and building better homes there, larger houses suitable for year round living – resulting in the profile of Ovacik is being elevated beyond its traditional cheap holiday homes concept.

-In Ovacik, the most expensive villas would fall below £200k as recent as three years ago; however, we are now seeing villas exceeding £350,000 easily.
+In Ovacik, the most expensive villas in Fethiye would fall below £200k as recent as three years ago; however, we are now seeing villas exceeding £350,000 easily.

 Istanbul – Istanbul is still attracting an unprecedented volume of purchases from overseas buyers, mainly Middle Eastern buyers, followed by Russians, Turkic Republics of ex USSR such as Azerbaijan, Kazakhstan, and even the Chinese lately.
 Istanbul is known as the gateway between Europe and Asia, and as such, presents several investment options for overseas buyers, as well as billions per year in business trade, making the city an unparalleled destination for real estate purchasers.